 In light of Fiji’s experience with Cyclone Winston in 2016 that caused so much heartbreak, this is a very stark and effective message to take to the world.
 The logo reinforces Fiji’s call for everyone to come together to build partnerships for climate action between governments, civil society and the private sector – and to work together to improve the climate resilience of vulnerable nations and communities.

 Below, you will find descriptions for the various logos and labels created for the COP23 Presidency, as well as information about how to apply for use of one of the labels.

 While the official logo and the co-branded logo are for the exclusive use of the COP23 Presidency, the UNFCCC and the German Government (as described below), other organisations that share Fiji’s vision for COP23 can apply for one of the official labels.

 The success of COP23 affects us all, so lets all mobilise and share its colours!

 The official logo is the emblem of the Fijian Presidency of the 2017 UN Climate Change Conference in Bonn, Germany.

 It is for the exclusive use of the COP23 Presidency, the COP23 Presidency Secretariat and the Fijian Government.

 The co-branded logo contains the official logo of the United Nations Framework Convention on Climate Change (UNFCCC) in conjunction with the COP23 logo.

-It is the official emblem of the 23rd annual Conference of Parties (COP23) that will take place in Bonn, Germany from 6-17 November.
+It is the official emblem of the 23rd annual Conference of Parties (COP23) that took place in Bonn, Germany from 6-17 November 2017.